Samsung Galaxy Note20 Ultra review: There is a problem

 Display

 The highlight, of course, is the 6,9-inch display: 120 Hertz, QHD+ resolution, wonderfully narrow edges and a subtle rounding on the sides.
 In addition, the 120 Hertz are adaptive.
 That means that now that you're reading this article, the display is only updating XNUMX times a second, saving a lot of battery.
 The only catch is that this only works if the resolution is reduced to FullHD+.
 In addition, this display is living proof that OLED enables perfect viewing angles.
-The edges only change color a bit on extremely bright backgrounds, so this is not an everyday occurrenceproproblem The in-display fingerprint sensor was also amazingly reliable in my test!
-You keep hearing from some people that it is Probleme with him.
-But I never had any trouble with it.
+The edges only change color a bit on extremely bright backgrounds, so this is not an everyday occurrenceproproblem.
+The in-display fingerprint sensor was also surprisingly reliable in my test!
+You often hear from some people that there are problems with it.
+But I never had any problems with it.
 It's just not the fastest.

 Picture: TechnikNews